appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

 ## Configure the Authenticated API

 :::info
-The Zoho API domains are location-specific, so be sure to use the correct domain for your region.
-For example, users in the United States should use `https://campaigns.zoho.com/`, whereas users in India should use `https://campaigns/zoho.in/`.
-For a full list of domains, see the [Zoho docs](https://www.zoho.com/campaigns/help/developers/data-centers.html).
+The Zoho API domains are location-specific.
+Check which region and domain you should use in the [Zoho docs](https://www.zoho.com/campaigns/help/developers/data-centers.html).
 :::

 1. In Appsmith, create an Authenticated API datasource and update its name.